letung999/PPN/README.md

 # PPN
 >Overview description of this project: This a mock module that I have researched about technologies used in one of the modules of the C99 project at FPT Software and I have implemented it in this project.
-Main function of this project is send mail when the customer by a car.
 # Technologies in used
 - Use Java version 17, Spring framework version 3
 - Use services of AWS